alvaroiporre/alvaroiporre/README.md

 I'm also the proud founder of Tech Talent Potosi, a vibrant community where knowledge-sharing and collaboration thrive.
 Together, we embark on exciting projects that showcase the power of teamwork in the tech world.

 🚀 **What I Love:**
-- Crafting interactive web applications using the power of JavaScript and React.
+- Crafting interactive web applications using the power of TypeScript and React.
-- Building robust and scalable backends with Python and Django.
+- Building robust and scalable backends with Java and Spring Boot.
 - Solving intricate Data Structures and Algorithms challenges that sharpen my problem-solving skills.
 - Exploring fascinating math problems that keep my logical thinking on its toes.